 The challenges of textile recycling lie in the diversity of materials – but innovative approaches show what a circular solution can look like.

-With the PPWR, the principle of eco-modulation gains in importance.
-Recyclable packaging is rewarded with lower licensing fees, while non-recyclable packaging incurs higher costs.
+With the PPWR, the principle of eco-modulation gains importance.
+Recyclable packaging is rewarded with lower license fees, while non-recyclable packaging incurs higher costs.

 What does this mean for your company?

-The sooner you optimize your packaging, the more you will benefit from lower licensing fees.
-The transition to sustainable packaging can take months – Therefore, start early with an analysis and optimization!
+The sooner you optimize your Packaging, the more you benefit from lower license fees.
+The transition to sustainable Packaging can take months – Therefore, start early with an analysis and optimization!

 Find out more about how Interzero can support you in implementing the PPWR!